telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 	The wizard adds a new Table Header to the List.
 This is the header that respects the `ColumnHeadersPrintOnEveryPage` property.

 1. (optional) Delete the row we added initially if you don't need it

+The same steps may be adapted to add Table Row Headers printable on every page.
+You need to insert a Column instead of a Row in the first step and Add a Parent Group to the created Row Group associated with the new column in the second.